MorganPeat/terraform-provider-environment/docs/planning/issue-61-provider-functions/DESIGN_FUNCTIONS.md

 - Direct inline usage in expressions
 - Evaluated on-demand

+**When to Use Functions vs Data Sources**:
+- Use **functions** (Terraform 1.8+) for simpler, inline access to environment variables
+- Use **data sources** (Terraform 1.0+) when you need backward compatibility or prefer explicit resource blocks
+- Both approaches can be used together in the same configuration

-**Note**: Data sources remain available for backward compatibility with Terraform < 1.8.
+**Note**: Data sources remain fully supported for backward compatibility with Terraform < 1.8.
 ```

 #### Function-Specific Documentation